alejandromumo/MLSKG/README.md

 Hyper-parameters were determined using cross-validation (10-fold).

 - Support Vector Machines
 Hyper-parameters were determined by cross-validation using sub-sampling due to the data set's size.
+Three models were tested using rbf kernel.

-* (1.5% of the data was used to find the best hyper-parameters, 3-fold)
+* Model #2 (1.5% of the data was used to find the best hyper-parameters, 3-fold)

-* (2.5% of the data was used to find the best hyper-parameters, 10-fold)
+* Model #4 (2.5% of the data was used to find the best hyper-parameters, 10-fold)

-* (0.25% of the data was used to find the best hyper-parameters, 10-fold)
+* Model #1 (0.25% of the data was used to find the best hyper-parameters, 10-fold)

 ### Results